Towards Cross-lingual Values Judgment: A Consensus-Pluralism Perspective: X-Value Benchmark

 \subsection{Benchmark Statistics}

-As shown in Table~\ref{tab:lang}, X-Value covers 18 languages spanning diverse language families and representing over 75\% of the world’s population, demonstrating broad global representativeness.
-As illustrated in Figure~\ref{fig:benchmark_statistic}, each language in X-Value contains QA pairs from 5–7 issue domains, with approximately 300 samples per language.
+As illustrated in Figure~\ref{fig:benchmark_statistic}, each of 14 languages in X-Value contains QA pairs from 5–7 issue categories, with 50 samples per language-category.
 Note that the absence of certain domains in some languages is due to the near-zero number of samples collected for those categories in the corresponding language.
-Detailed statistics on the number of \textit{easy-level} and \textit{hard-level} samples per language, as well as the length distributions of questions and answers, are provided in Appendix~\ref{sec:appen:metadata}.
+More detailed statistics of X-Value are provided in Appendix~\ref{sec:appen:metadata}.